421 animals rescued from Caldwell County property, dozens found dead

-CALDWELL COUNTY - Dozens of dead animals and 421 animals were found this week on a property near Lockhart, TX, in Caldwell County, according to the SPCA of Texas.
+CALDWELL COUNTY - Dozens of dead animals and 421 animals were found this week on a property near Lockhart in Caldwell County, according to the SPCA of Texas.

 The SPCA Animal Cruelty Investigations Unit found the living animals that were inside small, feces-filled cages.
 The smell of urine was overpowering inside the house and was found at levels that can cause health problems to human, the organization sated.